Mongo language

 Mongo, also called Nkundo or Mongo-Nkundu (Lomongo, Lonkundu), is a Bantu language spoken by several of the Mongo peoples in the Democratic Republic of the Congo.
-Mongo speakers reside in central DR Congo over a large area inside the curve of the Congo River.
+Mongo speakers reside in the north-west of the country over a large area inside the curve of the Congo River.
 Mongo is a tonal language.

+Dialects

-There are many dialects.
+There are several dialects.
 Maho (2009) lists one of these, Bafoto (Batswa de l'Equateur), C.611, as a separate language.
 The others are: